-This was part of a post on The Thinking Person's Guide to Autism left by Shannon Des Roches Rosa, Mom to an 11-year-old son with autism as well as a high-profile advocate and educator for autism awareness.
+This was part of a post about The Thinking Person's Guide to Autism left by Shannon Des Roches Rosa, mom to an 11-year-old son with autism, as well as a high-profile advocate and educator for autism awareness.

-If so, take note-he's trying to tell you how he feels and what he needs from you: behavior as communication, Des Roches Rosa continued.
+If so, take note -- he's trying to tell you how he feels and what he needs from you: behavior as communication, she continues.